 After the Mac completes its startup, you’ll need to go into System Preferences and make some adjustments to the sound volume, screen resolution, and other settings to your liking.

 Reset the SMC.
 This is also for Intel Macs only; M-series Macs do not have a system management controller (SMC).
 And the way to reset the SMC depends on the type of Intel Mac you have.

 - Intel MacBooks with a T2: Turn off the laptop.
 Hold down for 7 seconds the Control and Option keys on the left side of the keyboard, and the Shift key on the right side.
 (The Mac may turn on.)
 After 7 seconds, keep those keys pressed and press and hold the power button for another 7 seconds.
 (The Mac may turn off.)
 Release the keys and then turn on the Mac is it’s off.

 - Intel MacBooks without a T2: Turn off the laptop.
 On the left side of the keyboard, hold down the Shift, Control, and Option keys, and then press and hold down the power button for 10 seconds.
 Turn on the laptop.

 - Intel desktop Mac with or without a T2: Turn off the Mac and then unplug the power cable.
 After 15 seconds, plug the cable in, then wait 5 seconds.
 Power up the Mac.

 Fix the firmware

 If you’ve followed all of the steps here and your Mac still won’t start up, the problem could lie within the firmware.
-If you have another Mac, you can try connecting the two together and perform a revive or restore.
-We have complete instructions for both Intel and M1 Macs in a separate article but all you’ll need is a USB-C data cable.
+If you have another Mac, you can try connecting the two together and performing a revive or restore.
+We have complete instructions for both Intel and M-series Macs in a separate article and all you’ll need is a USB-C data cable.